The Truth Behind Opioid Overdose Deaths in the U.S.

 There is no one way to ask for help.
 Many times, addicts and alcoholics have to seek out the help for themselves.
 Sometimes, they need to reach out to loved ones first.
 While that is my experience, there are other ways of going about it.
 If you are juggling with the right way to tell your family, you can also consult with an addiction specialist or therapist.
 Often times, having an unbiased opinion can help mediate the situation and provide suggestions on what to say, or how to say it.
 They can certainly offer insight on how to approach the conversation without it leading to a confrontation.

-The one thing I would say to those that are young and struggling to tell their parents is this: Everything good in life is right on the other side of fear.
+The one thing I would say to those who are young and struggling to tell their parents is this: Everything good in life is right on the other side of fear.
 For years, I allowed my fear to cripple me.
 It kept me sick and broken for longer than I needed to be, only to find out that my loved ones knew something was wrong all along.
 We may believe we are incredibly talented at hiding it and deceiving people, but in reality, the only person we are deceiving is ourselves.
 That is how our disease grows in strength.
 If you are struggling with drug addiction, you should know that help is available and recovery is possible, even when you are young.
 Going to treatment and following up with a program of recovery most certainly saved my life.
 It can happen for you too.
 You just have to take the first step.
 Don’t allow fear to dictate your future.
 Let today be the day that you take back your life.

 Contact Clearbrook Today